tb-aiap/deficiency-labeler/README.md

 # deficiency-labeler
-Label PSC Deficiency with a Risk Label (High, Medium, Low)
+This repository aims to label any PSC Deficiency Report(pdf) with a Risk Label (High, Medium, Low).

+It ingest the pdf_report, parse individual deficiencies into string format.

+Then a Large Language Model rates the risk through selected method.
+Current selected method is Fewshot Prompting with Chain-Of-Thoughts Prompting.

+Finally, the output is being saved by in required file format.
+Current defaults to Excel.

 ## 1. Environment Setup And Usage